galaxyproject/video-lectures/src/How-to.md

 ::::::::::::::::::::::::::::::::::::::::

 :::::{ .spoken .document}
 Once we have clearly delimited the different sets in the main document, the generation of the html will cleanly detangle them.
-CSS files, used to explicitate the format of our documents, is where the hidding and displaying takes place.
+CSS files, used to explicitate the format of our documents, is where the hiding and displaying takes place.
 We hide the different content by changing the display and visibility parameters of each class.
 That is were a standalone HTML file is useful, the css is passed as an argument to the pandoc tool, and does not need to be specified in the Markdown document.
 It allows to truly have the same original document for all supports.
 :::::::::